avikumart/Image-segementation-using-U-Net-Architecture/README.md

 ## **🧭Problem Statement:**
 Segment the water bodies from satellite images

+U-net architecture

 ![image](https://user-images.githubusercontent.com/88608935/230837760-fccbc449-ed8e-4300-9016-1208ae85dcc1.png)

 ## **Steps taken to solve the problem:**

-1. Load the satelite images data
+1. Load the satellite images data
 2. Explore the image data
 3. Pre-process the normalize the images
 4. U-net architecture implementation
 5. Train the model
-6. Evaluate and prediction on test dataset
+6. Evaluate and predict on the test dataset